SAP-samples/cloud-mobile-end2end-sample/README.md

 ## Description

 SAP Mobile Services provides multiple offerings for you to mobilize your data.
 However, when the options are aplenty, choosing the correct offering becomes crucial.
-Thus, we have defined a custom use-case and built mobile solutions using all of our offerings.
+Thus, we have defined a custom use case and built mobile solutions using all of our offerings.
 Experiencing these applications on your own devices will help you identify the right product for you.

 ### Use Case

-Mahlwerk is a Coffee Machine Vendor and sells the machines through retail stores.
-Mahlwerk wants to use Mobile Technologies to coordinate its services with the Customer, Salesperson and Technician.
+Mahlwerk is a coffee machine vendor and sells the machines through retail stores.
+Mahlwerk wants to use mobile technologies to coordinate its services with the customer, salesperson, and technician.

 ![Mahlwerk Description Image](images/mahlwerk.png)